-In the south Puget Sound region, many educators find themselves in administrative positions requiring not only teaching expertise, but leadership skills, policy knowledge, and the ability to affect positive organizational change, often without the background and experience to be successful and confident in such roles.
+In the South Puget Sound region, many educators find themselves in positions requiring not only teaching expertise, but also leadership skills, policy knowledge, and the ability to affect positive organizational change, often without the background and experience to be successful and confident in such roles.

-These individuals are frequently experts in their professional disciplines; however, today’s leaders are required to exhibit skill sets and knowledge bases that extend beyond the professional master’s degree.
-Today’s leaders must possess experience and expertise in employing research to improve organizational outcomes, to ensure quality teaching for diverse learners, to effectively assess programs, and to lead local and national accreditation and accountability processes.
-They must be effective political advocates, and informed fiscal and human resource managers.
-These leaders must demonstrate emotional intelligence necessary to successfully lead a diverse workforce, as well as professional expertise and high standards of legal, moral, and ethical behavior.
+These individuals are frequently experts in their professional disciplines; however, today’s leaders are required to use skill sets and knowledge that extend beyond that acquired in a master’s degree.
+Today’s leaders must possess experience and expertise to employ evidence to improve organizational outcomes, ensure quality teaching for diverse learners, effectively assess programs, and lead local and national accreditation and accountability processes.

-The University of Washington Tacoma addresses these needs with its new practice doctorate degree, the Doctor of Education (EdD) in Educational Leadership, with three study options.
-Students within the cohort take courses together in the same sequence; however, some classes have break-out groups for study options.
+The University of Washington Tacoma addresses these needs with practice doctorate degree, the Doctor of Education (EdD) in Educational Leadership.

 This is a three-year, 97-credit cohort-based program.
 For those who wish to earn the P-12 Superintendent Certificate, six additional credits are required in order to meet all state competencies; therefore, 103 credits will be required.
-Courses are offered two full days, Fridays and Saturdays, approximately once per months, 12 months out of the year (four quarters).
+Courses are offered two full days, Fridays and Saturdays, approximately once per month, 12 months out of the year (four quarters).
 Students will engage electronically in between face-to-face Friday and Saturday class sessions.
-On the tab titled 'Courses' you can drop down to select the 'Course Scheduling' to review the face-to-face class calendar for the current cohort.
+On the tab labeled 'Courses' a drop down menu appears.
+Select 'Course Scheduling' to review the face-to-face class calendar for the current cohort.

 The program is designed to address conceptual issues of the roles educational leaders play in leadership, management/administration and political advocacy.
 In addition, we will help you develop strength in the dimensions of leadership, diversity, accountability and learning.